Bottle

 A moment in time lost in capsule.

-As the bottle drifted further and further out, its distance further and further away.
+It drifted further and further out, its distance further away.
 What was written in the contents?
-What was the story that was told?… It was all lost, gone.
-Memories.
-Strangers now.
+Who was the intended recipient?
+What was the story behind it?… Simply a memory.
+Lost.
+Gone.
+Strangers once more.

 Surf's up.
-An indication that waves are high and approaching.
+Indication that waves are high and approaching.